darth-hp/yeelight-shell-scripts/README.md

 Control Xiaomi Mi Yeelight (RGB) with shell scripts.
 Should work under any recent Linux with a `bash` or `zsh` - sorry, don't know if that works under Windows/CygWin or Macos - you might need to rewrite the last line in the `yeelight.sh` script (e.g. by pipeing the output to `netcat`).

+## License

+Copyright [2016] [Heinz Peter Hippenstiel]

+Licensed under the Apache License, Version 2.0 (the "License"); you may not use the files in this repository except in compliance with the License.
+You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

 ## Setup

 You need to connect the light using the Yeelight app (or using any other appropriate way) to your network.
 Then enable `Developer Mode` (or `LAN Control Mode` in the current version of the app) for the light.
 This setting may need to be reset after a firmware update.
 You should also make sure that your DHCP server always assigns the same IP address to the light.